digitallinguistics/API/README.md

 - Can be downloaded
 - Can be viewed
 - Can be shared on social media
+- Can be added to other users' projects
 - Cannot be edited without permission
 - Cannot be deleted without permission
 - Display pseudonyms rather than real names